 About Demerit Points

-The goal of the demerit point system is to suspend the licences of drivers how continually violate the rules of the Ontario roadways.
+The goal of the demerit point system is to suspend and penalize the licences of drivers, who continually violate the rules of the Ontario roadways.

 The Ontario Ministry of Transportation has fifteen (15) different classes of licences from learner or novice drivers to commercial trucking licences.
 Demerit points apply to all classes of drivers licences with learner Class G1 and Class G2 drivers licences being the most strict.